-The first “to do” for this period of time is to guard and protect the Yang qi.
-Even though we are in Spring, this early part of the season can be cold as we have seen this past weekend here.
+The first ‘to do’ for this period of time is to guard and protect the Yang qi.
+Even though we are in Spring, this early part of the season can be cold as we have seen this past week.
 Continue to dress appropriately, especially since there is going to be a wide fluctuation in temperatures from day to day.
 As Yang qi continues to grow in the natural environment, this is also the time to start doing slightly more gentle exercise.
-This recommendation conforms to what the Neijing says in the second chapter of the Su Wen, the The Great Treatise on Regulating the Spirit with the Four Seasons (Si Qi Tiao Shen Da Lun).
+This recommendation comes from the second chapter of the Neijing Su Wen, the The Great Treatise on Regulating the Spirit with the Four Seasons (Si Qi Tiao Shen Da Lun).
 There Qi Bo recommends that during Spring we should “upon waking take a walk in the courtyard, loosen the hair and relax the body, thus focusing the will on life.”
 Movement, especially in the morning, is a Yang activity.
 The Neijing recommends that “in Spring and Summer nourish Yang, and in Autumn and Winter nourish Yin (春夏養陽，秋冬養陰).”

-The “to avoid” during Awakening of Insects is undo stress and strain.
+The ‘to avoid’ during Awakening of Insects is undo stress and strain.
 As Chinese medicine practitioners we all know the mental pattern associated with Wood phase, and thus Spring, is anger.
 Patients who are prone to Liver depression or Liver repletion patterns should be monitored during this time period to be sure qi is circulating smoothly.
-This is the time of year where formulas in the Chai Hu family are appropriate for many people.
+This is the time when formulas in the Chai Hu family are appropriate for many people.
 For patients prone to resentment and anger, contemplative practices such as Japanese Naikan are appropriate.

-Diet for this time of year can help protect the Yang qi as well.
-I recommend that people in general eat warming foods such as leeks, chives, and scallions.
+Diet for this time of year should help protect the Yang qi as well.
+I generally recommend that people eat warming foods such as leeks, chives, and scallions.
 Likewise, it is appropriate to drink a little alcohol, provided the patient does not have specific sensitivities, morbidities, or medications that require abstinence.
-All of these substances are warm and acrid, and thus course and warm the qi.
+All of these food, including alcohol, are warm and acrid, and thus course and warm the qi.
 I also suggest that everyone consume slightly more white noodles.
 In general, wheat husk (bran) is cooling, while the endosperm (inner white portion) is warming.
 White noodles, especially in soups, have the function of warming and supplementing the qi.
 I had a nice bowl of ramen in Sydney last week with an old friend, and it was the first bowl of authentic Japanese noodles I’d had in a long time.

 One traditional dish for Awakening of Insects is clear fried amaranth.
 Amaranth is called Xian Cai 莧菜 in Chinese, and in Chinese groceries it comes commonly in long bunches of beautiful dark green and purple leaves.
 Sometimes it is sold as “Chinese spinach.”
 Amaranth’s taste is mild.
 The basic preparation of the vegetable for this dish is to rinse clean (it often has a lot of grit), and then quick fry in an appropriate amount of cooking oil.
 Garlic or ginger can also be included for taste, and a small amount of salt and fresh ground pepper can be added at the end of cooking.
 In Chinese medical terms this dish clears heat and resolves toxins, disperses swelling and stops pain.
 People with spleen vacuity cold should be cautious with this recipe, unless a good amount of ginger is used in the cooking to counterbalance the cooling of the amaranth.
 If the weather is very cold still, I recommend that everyone use ginger or garlic in preparing the dish.